deepdyn/Adaptive-Group-Weighted-Convolutions/README.md

 - **Kanishk Sharma** – M.Tech, Department of Computer Science and Engineering, IIT Roorkee
   Email: kanishk_s@cs.iitr.ac.in

-- **Dr. Balasubramanian Raman** – Professor (HAG) and Head of the Department of Computer Science & Engineering, IIT Roorkee
+- **Dr. R. Balasubramanian** – Professor (HAG) and Head of the Department of Computer Science & Engineering, IIT Roorkee
   Email: bala@cs.iitr.ac.in

 We welcome feedback, bug reports, and contributions!